-Prenatal Breastfeeding Class: \$30 per couple.
-Free for Capital Health Plan members.
-Visit TMH.ORG/Classes to register.
+Prenatal Breastfeeding Class: 850-431-4915. \$30 for mom and supporter.
+Free with Capital Health Plan.

 Tallahassee Lactation Care (TLC): 850-764-5517 (call or text) tallylactation.com

 This is a private lactation consulting business.
 Provides in-office, in-home, or over-thephone breastfeeding help from an IBCLC for a fee.
 Affordable prenatal breastfeeding class for pregnant women and their partners/supporters.
 Classes are the last Wednesday of every month from 6:30-8:30 p.m.
 Weekly free support group every Monday (except holidays) from noon-1 p.m.
 Russell Homan, MD, IBCLC (International Board Certified Lactation Consultant) Canopy Pediatrics, 850-701-9652.
 Can address issues such as "tongue tie," mastitis, thrush, latching and other breastfeeding-related concerns.